joavzmo/DC/TrackProposal.md

   * Prerequisites
     * [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python)

-## 6 - Generative Deep Learning with Keras in Python
+## 6 - Generative Deep Learning in Python
   * Learning objectives
     * Learner will be able to
     * Learner will be able to